Last updated: June 28th 2021

 3.1 Privacy – Settings for Visibility & Sharing

 As a Record Holder, you can choose the visibility for each data item in your ORCID Record other than the ORCID iD, which is always visible by everyone.
 You may choose between visible to everyone, visible to those you trust, or visible only to you.
-You will choose your default visibility when you register, and can change this default and item-level visibility at any time.
+You will choose the default visibility level, which applies to any data items you add to your Record, when you register, and can change this default and item-level visibility settings at any time.
 This section describes the visibility settings in detail.

 Data items which you have set with the visibility of Trusted (Trusted Data) may be viewed through the Registry by you and your designated Trusted Individual(s) (if any) and Trusted Organizations (if any).
-You can elect to share specific items with Trusted Organizations.
-Trusted Organizations will have these permissions for the time period that you specify, either for a single use, or until you revoke these permissions.
+It may also be used via the ORCID API by Trusted Organizations.
+You can elect to share specific data items with Trusted Organizations.
+Trusted Organizations will have these permissions for the time period indicated on the ORCID authorization page or, if no time period is specified,until you revoke these permissions.
 At any time, you can elect to revoke permissions for any Trusted Organization on the Account Settings page of your Record.
 Under ORCID’s Membership Agreement, Trusted Organizations agree not to disclose to any other person or entity Trusted Data unless (i) the data is publicly available from another source, or (ii) the organization provides notice to you about how and to whom such data will be disclosed.
 However, ORCID has no control over how the organization uses the Trusted Data, including sharing it with others.
 Therefore, you should only grant Trusted Organization status to those that you trust.